-For all his world travels, Parts Unknown star Anthony Bourdain had never been to a Waffle House until recently.
+For all his world travels, Parts Unknown star Anthony Bourdain had never been to a Waffle House.
 As a part of Charleston, S.C. episode for the last season of his show, Parts Unknown (currently on Netflix), Bourdain was introduced to the golden-lit Southern culinary mecca by chef Sean Brock, who said he used to love going to The Waffle House as a kid because he liked watching the cooks make food in front of him.

 "This was the only place I had ever been to where I could see the people cook," Brock says in the video.
 "This was action to me."